 The New Haven Community Library welcomes and encourages volunteerism.
-The Librarian will assign volunteers various tasks according to his/her abilities.
-Those interested in volunteering should speak to the Librarian.
-The Librarian will determine how new volunteers will best serve the Library and will train the new volunteer.
+Our Director will assign volunteers various tasks according to his/her abilities.
+Those interested in volunteering should contact our Director, who will determine how new volunteers will best serve the Library and will train the new volunteer.
 Volunteers are expected to conduct themselves according to the professional conduct policy of the Library.
-If you have considered volunteering at the Library but feel reluctant to commit to regular hours, there are often "one shot deals" that Deborah would appreciate help with - and there's certainly no pressure if you don't like the task!
+If you have considered volunteering at the Library but feel reluctant to commit to regular hours, there are often "one shot deals" that we would appreciate help with - and there's certainly no pressure if you don't like the task!
 Please consider being on a list of people willing to lend a hand for an hour or two - it really is a great help!

 Donations (Materials & Monetary Gifts)

 The New Haven Community Library always welcomes gifts of books, new or used, and other materials, but may not be able to accept every item offered because of space limitations.
 The Library also welcomes memorial and monetary gifts.
 Thoughtfulness of past donors has greatly contributed to the enhancement of the Library.
 In keeping with its mission and goals, the Library will handle gifts in the following way: